KBenster/yieldback/contracts/MASTER PLAN.md

     calculate amount / gets users accrued balance (this is where you would apply a fee) transfer vault shares back to user

+Yield redemption for principal tokens
+    After maturity, PT is redeemable
+    the redemption ratio is locked at the exchange rate at expiry.